Portuguese flag waving, symbolizing the changes under the Portugal Nationality Law Reform and its impact on citizenship eligibility in 2025.

 But by the two-day parliament adjournment in honor of former Prime Minister Balsemão, the session was once again interrupted.

 A series of delays has left the reform timeline highly uncertain.
-Parliament now has only 11 weeks to debate, amend, and approve the bill for presidential promulgation if it is to take effect on January 1, 2026.
+At this stage, Parliament has just 11 weeks to debate, amend, and approve the bill.
+Otherwise, it cannot proceed to presidential promulgation in time to take effect on 1 January 2026.

 Implications for Golden Visa Investors and Residents of Long Stay